United States Army Special Forces in popular culture: In literature

-The public was fascinated with this new type of soldier of the New Frontier, and the Army reluctantly gave journalists' access to many of Special Forces often top secret missions.
+In the 1960s, the public was fascinated with the type of soldier of the New Frontier, and the Army reluctantly gave journalists' access to many of Special Forces often top secret missions.
 One writer was Robin Moore, who used his connections with Harvard University classmate Robert F. Kennedy to write a book about the Special Forces.
 The U.S. Army agreed on the condition that Moore (then 38 years old) complete the Basic Airborne Course and SF training before being allowed to visit the Special Forces in South Vietnam.

-Saturation

 1966 Fightin' Army comic book, published by Charlton Comics.

 Robin Moore successfully completed the courses and was allowed to live with the soldiers in Special Forces and their South Vietnamese, Montagnard, and Nung allies.
 His book, The Green Berets, was published in 1965, but, because he mentions the American presence in North Vietnam and Cambodia, he published The Green Berets as a novel.
 The U.S. Army was upset by the book; the reading public was not and it became a best selling book, especially its paperback edition in 1966.
+Robin Moore also wrote a 1965 Tales of the Green Beret newspaper comic strip with artwork by Sgt.
+Rock Joe Kubert that was also published in paperback.
+It later became a Dell Publishing American comic book in 1967 replacing their earlier Jungle War Stories and Guerrilla War comics.
+When DC Comics's Larry Rock (brother of the Sergeant), the replacement in Our Fighting Forces for the Marines Gunner and Sarge and their dog Pooch proved unpopular, DC replaced him with a Green Beret named Captain Hunter in 1966.
+Captain Hunter's adventures featured him hunting for his twin brother, a pilot shot down and captured by the Viet Cong.
+Other war comics put in their own Green Beret characters, such as Lightning Comics' Todd Holton-Super Green Beret (1967).